Evenwyne/programming-univbasics-3-method-return-values/README.md

 The explicit use of the `return` keyword is generally avoided by many Rubyists, but there are instances where you might want to use `return` instead of relying on implicit returns.
-What if you decided that an slow calculation could be avoided if a simple condition were true.
+What if you decided that a slow calculation could be avoided if a simple condition were true.
 This pattern is known as a "guard clause" if you want to be very stylish.
 It helps you avoid an `if...else...end` conditional.